Chennai: History

-The Portuguese arrived in 1522 and built a port named São Tomé after the Christian apostle St. Thomas, who is believed to have preached in the area between 52 and 70 CE.
-In 1612, the Dutch established themselves near Pulicat, north of Chennai.
-On 20 August 1639, Francis Day of the British East India Company, along with the Nayak of Kalahasti Chennappa Nayaka, met with the Vijayanager Emperor Peda Venkata Raya at Chandragiri and obtained a grant for land on the Coromandel coast on which the company could build a factory and warehouse for their trading activities.
-On 22 August, he secured the grant for a strip of land about 6 mi long and 1 mi inland in return for a yearly sum of five hundred lakh pagodas.
-The region was then formerly a fishing village known as "Madraspatnam".
-A year later, the company built Fort St. George, the first major English settlement in India, which became the nucleus of the growing colonial city and urban Chennai.
+The Portuguese arrived in 1522 CE and built the port of São Tomé, named after the Christian apostle St. Thomas, who is believed to have preached in the area between 52 and 70 CE.
+In 1612, the Dutch established themselves near Pulicat to the north of Chennai.
+On 20 August 1639, Francis Day of the British East India Company, along with the Chennapa Nayaka, the Nayak of Kalahasti, met with the Vijayanagara emperor Peda Venkata Raya at Chandragiri and requested a grant for land on the Coromandel coast on which the company would build a factory and warehouse for their trading activities.
+On 22 August 1639, a grant was given for a strip of land about 6 mi long and 1 mi inland for an annual sum of fifty million pagodas.
+The land was then part of a fishing village known as Madraspatnam.
+A year later, the Company built Fort St. George, the first major English settlement in India, which became the nucleus of the growing colonial city of Madras.